 Decrease in range of motion is both in active and passive motions.

 Sometimes, a phenomenon known as catching occurs.
-Catching is sudden interruption of movement and is often associated with popping or crunching sound.
+Catching is a sudden interruption of movement and is often associated with popping or crunching sound.
 Catching could indicate shoulder osteoarthritis.

 Symptoms may lead to decreased use of shoulder resulting in muscle wasting.
-However, decrease in activity makes the condition worse, making it stiffer.
+However, a decrease in activity makes the condition worse, making it stiffer.

 Swelling can occur in shoulder arthritis, though can be less pronounced than it is in other types of arthritis, such as knee or hand arthritis.